 Similar to the Notification Service, the Event Service isn’t primarily required to calculate KPIs but brings additional benefits to the table.

 The Event Service receives the complete, integrated data set from the data hub.
-Based on client-defined rules, the collected data is processed.
-Subsequently, in case a state is matched, the Event Service pushes an event to a queue or directly sends it out.
+Then, based on client-defined rules, the collected data is processed.
+Subsequently, if a state is matched, the Event Service pushes an event to a queue or directly sends it out.

 Here’s A Practical Example

 I know that sounds theoretical.
-So, let’s give you a practical example: Let’s say your airline focusses on premium/first-class passengers.
+So, let’s give you a practical example: Let’s say your airline focuses on premium/first-class passengers.
 Most likely, you are operating a department that takes care of these passengers.
-Of course, that department must rely on correct and up-to-date information.
+So, of course, that department must rely on correct and up-to-date information.

-And here the Eventer comes in.
-For many clients, we have connected several systems.
-Their operations control system, passenger system, ACARS, etc. Subsequently, since the Event Service is receiving all that data, one can define a rule
+And here, the Eventer comes in.
+We have connected several systems for many clients—their operations control system, passenger system, ACARS, etc. Subsequently, since the Event Service is receiving all that data, one can define a rule.

 If an ETA for a flight indicates a delay (compared to the STA) AND first-class passengers are on-board AND some of the first-class passengers have a connecting flight AND (due to the delay) the connecting time for these passengers isn't sufficient PUSH AN EVENT